nestybox/sysbox/docs/design.md

 * However, it's critical to prevent a root process in the system container from changing the cgroup resources assigned to the system container itself.
-To do this, Sysvisor creates two cgroup directories for each system container on the host:
+To do this, Sysboxd creates two cgroup directories for each system container on the host:

   `/sys/fs/cgroup/<controller>/<syscont-id>/`